The Path of Heartfulness

 Another way to describe this practice is to say we are both the holder of our hearts (the compassionate one) and the held (the suffering heart).
 And, when we forget we become the seeker and then we remember and become the guide.
 “Healing is in the return, not in never having wandered to begin with.”

-Here is the guided meditation from this week’s Sunday Morning Meditation group, which brings together the practice from Tuesday and Wednesday.
-To listen to previous Sunday meditations, please go here.
+Here is a guided meditation from my former Sunday Morning Meditation group, which brings together the practice from Tuesday and Wednesday.

 In bringing all the practices and teachings from this week to a close, I wish for you to breathe yourself new.
 This is all you can do everyday, in every moment, to breathe yourself new.
 Nothing stays the same even when you think it does.
 Just spend a moment with your breath.
 You never breathe the same breath twice.
 It comes and it goes.
 This is true of feelings, thoughts, emotions, sensations, experiences, etc. What makes them seem to stick around or show back up is your attachment to them.
 You may not even be aware of how you have not processed certain experiences or that you cling to certain feelings or thoughts.
 The experience itself does not even matter.
 Your relationship to it matters.
 This is what keeps you stuck or sets you free.
 I hope the practices of this week have helped deepen your awareness and begun to shift your relationship with your experiences.